hotschedules/slate/source/includes/bodhicloud/gettingstarted.md

 - Click POST
 - Enter username
 - Enter password
-- Click Try it out!
+- Click _**Try it out!**_
-- You should see a Response Code 200
+- Success will be represented with a Response Code 200 message
-- Scroll back to the top of the page and enter your Namespace in the box provided and click Explore
+- Scroll back to the top of the page, enter your Namespace in the box provided and click Explore

 ## Exploring the Cloud API